1. Home

 Copied!

 The bulk of your ER nurse resume will be consumed by your employment history unless you are new to the field.
 There’s no need to detail everything you have done at every job; instead, focus on your highest-level achievements at each position.
+Remember, you should only go back the last 10-15 years on your professional resume.

-Double-check the job listing because a refresher on what the hospital needs will help you hone your bulleted items to best focus on those attributes.
+Double-check the job listing because a refresher on the hospital’s needs will help you hone your bulleted items to best focus on those attributes.
 The bulleted list below each of your jobs should be worded as successes, not responsibilities.
 To make these items as strong as possible, begin each with an action word and use data and details to back up your assertions.

 Another reason to keep the job listing handy as you compile your application is the Applicant Tracking System (ATS).
 Algorithms will seal your resume’s fate and these formulas use keywords and phrases pegged to the job.
 Match your words to those in the job listing making sure you don’t lose the authentic sound of your items.
 This method will help boost your ranking in the ATS and get your resume into the hands of a human.

-Adaptable employment history resume example
+Adaptable resume employment history example

-ER Nurse, Chippenham Hospital Richmond, VA
+ER Nurse at Chippenham Hospital, Richmond, VA

 July 2018 - Present